Overview

 >

-> * Function name starts with invariant-
+> * Function name starts with `invariant-`

-> * Function is declared as read-only (not public)
+> * Function is declared as `read-only`

 > * Function returns a boolean value (true if the invariant holds, false if violated)

-> * The test can use the special context map to access execution history
+> * The test can use the special `context` map to access execution history

 ## Why Test in Clarity?